 - Preliminary Education Specialist Teaching Credential (Special Education - Mild/Moderate Disabilities)

 When most people hear the term “school psychologist,” they probably think of a guidance counselor or maybe even an on-staff therapist that helps students with their personal problems or academic issues.
 While school psychologists can help students and their families work through behavioral issues and solve personal conflicts, they also play a much larger role.
 School psychologists conduct psychological and academic tests to help diagnose learning disabilities and assess student eligibility for special services.
-They also help improve the overall academic performance of schools by providing consultation to teachers and administrators on different learning styles and behavior modification techniques, collecting and analyzing student performance data, and adjusting classroom routines and policies to promote student engagement.
+They also help improve the overall academic performance of schools by providing consultation to teachers and administrators on different learning styles and behavior modification techniques, collecting and analyzing student performance data, and adjusting classroom routines and policies to promote student engagement3.

 With the overall increase in learning disability diagnoses, the need for school psychologists is on the rise.
-The BLS predicts that by 2022, the field for school psychologist employment will grow 12 percent with more than 30,000 new jobs opening up nationwide.
+The BLS predicts that by 2022, the field for school psychologist employment will grow 12 percent with more than 30,000 new jobs opening up nationwide3.

-If you are interested in becoming a school psychologist, you will need to earn a Master’s in School Psychology and be certified or licensed by your state.
+If you are interested in becoming a school psychologist, you will need to earn a Master’s in School Psychology and be certified or licensed by your state3.
 Whatever your level of interest in the field, Alliant has a program for you.
 Our wide range of School Psychology degree, certificate and credential programs includes:

 Health Specialties Educators

 Health specialties teachers represent a very specific subset of educators.
 These are teachers who instruct, usually at a college or university level, in areas such as dentistry, medicine, pharmacy, veterinary medicine, physical therapy and more.
 This highly specialized branch of education obviously requires an expertise in the medical field.
 Although this option isn’t open to everyone, for those who have the background and qualifications, the future looks bright.
-The Occupational Information Network predicts that employment as a postsecondary health specialties teacher will grow 22 percent by the year 2022 – much faster than average for all other occupations.
+The Occupational Information Network predicts that employment as a postsecondary health specialties teacher will grow 22 percent by the year 2022 – much faster than average for all other occupations4.

 Bonus: Training and Development Specialists

 Though it might not bear an immediate connection to the education industry at first glance, if you have a degree in education, careers in the field of training and development could be open to you.
 Training and Development Specialists encompass a wide range of careers, including Corporate Trainer and e-Learning Developer.
-These type of roles are responsible for assessing employee education needs and developing curriculum for training programs – skills and knowledge that match well with what you learn in an education program.
+These type of roles are responsible for assessing employee education needs and developing curriculum for training programs – skills and knowledge that match well with what you learn in an education program5.

 Want to learn more?